Please choose a Download

 a is the total amount of mortgage interest, rates and rent you have paid during the year

-b is the percentage of the total floor area of your home that you use for the business
+b is the area calculated by c divided by the total floor area of your home

-c is the area (in square metres) of the part of your home that is used primarily for the business
+c is the total area (in square metres) of your home that is separately identifiable and used primarily for the business

 d is the square metre rate that is published by Inland Revenue.